Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

 - Limited to ‘best effort’ bandwidth

-Hide.me is one of the best providers in the current market for privacy; it’s incorporated in a privacy-friendly jurisdiction with a strict zero-logs policy and some great security features.
-A VPN kill switch, first-party DNS servers, leak protection, and other advanced features make it a great choice for those seeking the highest levels of privacy.
-It also works well in China due to special protocols designed to bypass the firewall.
+Despite its flaws, Hide.me is one of the best providers in the current market for privacy; it’s incorporated in a privacy-friendly jurisdiction with a strict zero-logs policy.
+A VPN kill switch, first-party DNS servers and other advanced features set it apart from the competition, and it also works well in China.